jiz322/GoCSE392/Go Implementation/README.md

 ### Train a 9*9 Game model (in process)

-To start training a model for Go, we run three python script concurentlly:
+To start training a model for Go, run three python script concurentlly:

 To generate game examples. (can run multiple times of this script in a concurent manner)
 ```bash